websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/using-the-script-engine-in-workflow.md

 # Using the Script Engine in Workflow

-Liferay's [workflow engine](../user-guide/introduction-to-workflow.md) is a robust system for reviewing and approving content in enterprise environments, even without scripts.
-Adding scripts takes it to the next level.
-These scripts aren't run from the [Script Console](../../../system-administration/using-the-script-engine/running-scripts-from-the-script-console.md), but are embedded in [XML workflow definitions](./crafting-xml-workflow-definitions.md) and run during workflow execution.
+Liferay's [workflow engine](../user-guide/introduction-to-workflow.md) can be scripted using Groovy scripts embedded in [XML workflow definitions](./crafting-xml-workflow-definitions.md) and run during workflow execution.

 Here are the workflow scripting topics: